 Video: Cytology vs. Biopsy

-In this week’s “What Does That Really Mean?” video series, Patient Advocate Missy Edmunds breaks down the differences between a cytology and a biopsy.
+In this week’s “What Does That Really Mean?” video series, Patient Advocate Missy Miller breaks down the differences between a cytology and a biopsy.

-“Hi, I’m Missy Edmunds, a patient advocate here at the Mesothelioma Center.
+“Hi, I’m Missy Miller, a patient advocate here at the Mesothelioma Center.
 Welcome to this week’s “What Does That Really Mean?”

 This week I’ll be talking about the difference between a cytology and a biopsy.